VAT in the

 INCO can process the VAT returns on a quarterly basis, our fees for such service is normally based on the number of transactions that we process.
 See our Price List.

 Our basic fee if 125 EUR per month (ex VAT as are all amounts in this email).
-In case your company is already incorporated but has no VAT number yet, we charge an extra fee of 500-750 EUR to apply for the VAT number (unless our Company Officer services are used).
+In case your company is already incorporated but has no VAT number yet, we charge an extra fee of 500-750 EUR to apply for the VAT number (unless our Corporate Secretarial Service are used).

 We can help to draft a full 'tax compliance' timeline, based on your specific situation, so you get a full understanding of what to expect.
 But aside from the VAT requirements (if relevant), the main focus will be on the Annual Report and corporate tax filing.
 There are no hidden tax requirements or taxes on a regional basis.
 Which makes it relatively easy to run your Dutch company!